 The reason for holding off on official visits until after the season had its genesis two recruiting classes ago.
 WSU lost a lot of pledges after January 15 in the 2015 crop, including those who had already taken their official trip to Wazzu.
 As great an experience as 2015 class verbal pledges had at Wazzu during the season, as much as they continued to say they were 100 percent crimson, that didn’t stop those prospects from flipping over the final three weeks before Signing Day.

-But this past February, after holding its official visit weekends after the season, the vast number of WSU verbals stayed crimson despite other schools trying to pry them away.
+But this past February, after holding its official visit weekends after the season, the vast number of WSU verbals stayed crimson despite other schools (in most cases having missed on players they had offered) trying to pry commits away from Wazzu.

 Delaying the official trips until after the season means the Cougar coaches can spend a ton more time with the recruits.
 During the season, the No. 1 priority is the game at hand and as soon as it's in the books, the focus turns to the next one.
 And that means Leach’s time, as well as that of the assistant coaches, is limited when it comes to quality face-to-face recruiting time during the season.
 The Cougar players also have far less time to spend with the recruits.